 CRM allows you to automate this process and set timescales for completion, as well as moving the task on to the next person when a stage has been completed.
-Nothing need be lost, forgotten, or put to the bottom of someone else’s to do list, and more importantly, at the touch of a button, you can see where everyone is up to and prioritise instantly.
+Nothing need be lost, forgotten, or put on the bottom of someone else’s to-do list, and more importantly, at the touch of a button, you can see where everyone is up to and prioritise instantly.

-Simple task setting - sales calls, actions from meetings or anything else you deem worthy of a deadline can be allocated to the right person.
-Staff can also use CRM to prioritise their own work load and become more efficient in their daily routines.
+Sales calls, actions from meetings or anything else you deem worthy of a deadline can be allocated to the right person.
+Staff can also use CRM to prioritise their own workload and become more efficient in their daily routines.

-Remote tool - CRM functions can be used to drive sales in the field and ensure prompt sales reporting, while giving your sales force the information they need without having to fire up the laptop.
+CRM functions can be used to drive sales in the field and ensure prompt sales reporting while giving your sales force the information they need without having to fire up the laptop.
 From credit limits to order history, sales brochures to address details, everything is at their fingertips

 Sales teams can also write up reports, set tasks and read the latest customer history/ contact, all out in the field.
 You can even customise screens by job role so that staff only see what’s relevant to them, while contacts that are so often just the preserve of sales staff are now available to everyone.

 Your customer’s record displays before you pick up the phone, so there’s no time wasted digging out their details.

 Most accounting packages will plug into your CRM system so you often won’t have to upgrade to a new system.
 You can also customise the reports you need to see.

 If you buy an off-the-shelf package, the chances are you won’t need all the bells and whistles it comes with, but there will be a lot of fields that you do need that aren’t there.